MoonStorm/FastCrud/README.md

 When this is all done, open up the ``*Config.tt`` file and save it.
 Alternatively right click on the file and click on ``Run Custom Tool``.
 Your entities will be generated.

 #### Rules
 To understand the logic behind the CRUD operations, let's have a look at an entity ``Employee``, produced by the T4 template.
+The same rules apply for code first entities with mappings set at runtime.
 ```
     /// <summary>
     /// A class which represents the Employee table.